VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 | 2024 | 1,742                | 3,764             |
 | 2025 (partial) | 403        | 1,232             |

+<iframe src="/assets/images/quarterly_pct_change_covid_timeline.html" style="width:100%; height: 600px; border:none;"></iframe>

 This trend tells a revealing story.
-While physical stores did rebound, **individual licenses grew at a much faster rate**—nearly quadrupling between 2021 and 2023.
+While physical stores did rebound, **individual licenses grew at a much faster rate**.
+During the 3rd quarter of 2020, which coincides with the beginning of NYC's reopening phase III, the issuance rate grew by 500% for individual licenses compared to only 100% for premises license.
 This points to a post-pandemic shift: from brick-and-mortar to **gig and service-based work**.

 Tour guides, home contractors, mobile vendors, and even remote workers may be fueling this “solo entrepreneur” resurgence.
 In essence, NYC's recovery wasn't just about re-opening storefronts—it was about **re-inventing work**.